Jeff-Bouchard/hub.docker.com/CRYPTOGRAPHIC-SECURITY.md

 ## Conclusion

-**Privateness Network provides absolute cryptographic security**:
+The Privateness entropy architecture is engineered to provide **very strong cryptographic security** for randomness-dependent operations:

-1. ✅ **No weak randomness**: System blocks rather than proceed unsafely
+1. ✅ **No weak randomness by design**: System blocks rather than proceed unsafely when entropy is insufficient
-2. ✅ **No entropy depletion**: pyuheprng feeds /dev/random continuously
+2. ✅ **Entropy deprivation effectively prevented**: pyuheprng feeds `/dev/random` continuously on correctly configured hosts
 3. ✅ **Multiple sources**: RC4OK + Hardware + UHEP
 4. ✅ **/dev/urandom disabled**: GRUB configuration prevents weak fallback
 5. ✅ **Validated entropy**: Continuous health monitoring
-6. ✅ **Blockchain-verified**: RC4OK from Emercoin provides proven randomness
+6. ✅ **Blockchain-verified input**: RC4OK from Emercoin incorporates consensus-protected blockchain state

-**This is the most secure entropy architecture possible.**
+This is an **extremely hardened entropy architecture** for real-world cryptographic operations on Linux systems that follow this deployment model.

 For production deployment, **GRUB configuration is mandatory** to disable /dev/urandom.